-In Greenwich, Connecticut, there is a private Tudor estate, Old Mill Farm, designed by architect Charles Lewis Bowman in 1926, that has timeless landscaping complete with secret gardens, a hedge maze, old stone walls and iron gates.
+In Greenwich, Connecticut, there is a private Tudor estate, Old Mill Farm, designed by architect Charles Lewis Bowman in 1926, that has timeless landscaping complete with secret gardens, rustic outdoor table and furniture, a hedge maze, old stone walls and iron gates.

 Entrance with reflecting pool

 I love purple and think it lends itself well to stone structures and walls.

 Staddle stones mark the entrance into into a garden “room”.

 London plane trees with exfoliating bark surrounded by boxwood (what variation, I’m not sure).

 A large armillary most likely atop a pedestal.
 I would love to have one 🙂

 Huh!
 Reminiscent of my Wild for Wisteria post!